 Using the passât prossim of the verb savê conveys the sense of to come to know, to find out.
 What is understood is that the knowing came at a specific moment in the past.
-Examples: o ai savût che doman al è un sciopar (I found out that there is a strike tomorrow), daspò, âstu savût nuie di chê propueste di lavôr? (have you not found out anything then about that job offer?).
+Supplementary examples: o ai savût che doman al è un sciopar (I found out that there is a strike tomorrow); daspò, âstu savût nuie di chê propueste di lavôr? (have you not found out anything then about that job offer?).

-In verse 17, Jacob then says: ce trement che al è chest santuari (how awesome is this shrine).
-Trement can also take on the sense of frightful; in this context, Jacob has experienced fear mixed with reverence.
+Verse 17: Po al cjapà pôre: then he took fright.
+Jacob says: ce trement che al è chest santuari (how awesome is this sanctuary).
+Trement can also mean frightful; in this context, Jacob has experienced fear mixed with reverence, and so trement is probably better taken here as awesome, awe-inducing, rather than frightful.
 He says: cheste e je propit la cjase di Diu (this is the very house of God) e la puarte dal cîl (and the gate of heaven).